JackRubiralta/MyLang/MyLang/MyLang/typess.md

 const declared during run time are added to stack so having var and const inside of a struct works look into struct constructor though

+Just like go have package where it is like every file is part of the same file and scope